-3.7" Glistening Cobaltoan Dolomite Crystals - Congo
+3.7" Glistening Cobaltoan Dolomite Crystals - DR Congo

 This is a glistening cobaltoan (cobalt-bearing) dolomite crystal cluster, collected from the Kakanda deposit in the Democratic Republic of the Congo.